To enroll and manage Apple devices in Endpoint Management, you set up an Apple Push Notification service (APNs) certificate from Apple.

 - Generate a CSR, using IIS (Microsoft), OpenSSL, or Keychain Access (macOS).

-- In your browser, go to the Endpoint Management Tools website and then click Request push notification certificate signature.
+In your browser, go to Endpoint Management Tools.
+Then, click Request push notification certificate signature.

-- Click Apple Push Certificates Portal and sign on.
+- In the step 3 title, click Apple Push Certificates Portal and sign on.

-- Select the certificate that you want to renew and click Renew.
+- Select the certificate that you want to renew and then click Renew.

 - Using that .pem file, complete the CSR (according to the method you used to create the CSR in Step 1).